Lincoln Fitzgerald

 Lincoln Fitzgerald (October 21, 1892 – April 18, 1981) was an American casino owner who operated three casinos in Nevada.
 He previously operated gambling establishments in Michigan, but in 1946 he moved to Reno, Nevada and opened The Nevada Club.
 In 1949, he survived a murder attempt in his garage.
 In 1976, he opened the largest of his casinos, the 16-story Fitzgeralds Casino & Hotel, Reno.

-After his death a hoard of items his belongings was discovered in a warehouse which included casino chips and some 100,000 American silver dollars.
+After his death a hoard of his belongings was discovered in a warehouse, which included casino chips and some 100,000 American silver dollars.
 The entire collection was purchased by famous coin dealer Ron Gillio, who named it the Fitzgerald Hoard.

 Early life

 Fitzgerald was born in San Francisco, California on October 21, 1892 and had a brother named Stanton.
 Lincoln Fitzgerald was a United States Army veteran and served in World War I. While in Detroit, Michigan, Fitzgerald was a gambler and he became associated with the Detroit Purple Gang.
 The Purple Gang was a group of criminals primarily of Jewish descent who were associated with prostitution, gambling, bootlegging, and murder.